Traveling edge states in massive Dirac equations along slowly varying edges: Introduction

-The crucial result in our development is the asymptotics to edge states that is guided by the slowly varying edge perfectly.
+The crucial result in our development of the quasi-traveling edge state is guided by the slowly varying edge perfectly.
+The effectiveness has distinct linear corrections with the edge curvature square.
 It can be carried out through the constructively asymptotic solution which is locally raised from the case of straight mass edge.
-We employ a well-prepared initial condition and then we show a more accurate validity of this setup via the analytic and quantitative studies.
+We employ a well-prepared initial condition and then show a more accurate validity of this setup via the analytic and quantitative studies.
 From this scenario, it enlightens that the edge states governed by the macroscopic massive Dirac equation are topologically protected.
-The main results of the present work are summarized here: \begin{itemize} \item For the basic straight line edge, we employ the plane wave separation to discuss the unidirectional traveling edge state that is pinned on the edge in Proposition \ref{prop.move} and Corollary \ref{corollary:travel}; \item For the slowly varying edge, we establish two typical traveling edge states along the circular ring with large radius and generic curves with the small curvature in Theorem \ref{thm1} and Theorem \ref{thm.simple} respectively.
+The main results of the present work are summarized here: \begin{itemize} \item For the basic straight line edge, we employ the plane wave separation to discuss the unidirectional traveling edge state that is pinned on the edge in Proposition \ref{prop.move} and Corollary \ref{corollary:travel}; \item For the slowly varying edge, we establish two typical quasi-traveling edge states along the circle with large radius and generic curves with the small curvature in Theorem \ref{thm1} and Theorem \ref{thm.simple} respectively.
 We demonstrate the reliability of herein developed asymptotic solutions and the residual errors only depend on time linearly and curvature quadratically. \end{itemize}

 The rest of this article is organized as follows.
-We discuss the solution to the traveling edge state described by the unidirectional edge-admissible massive Dirac equation in Section \ref{sec3}.
-In Section \ref{sec4}, two typical models with general edge-admissible masses show that the asymptotic solutions are heuristically solved by regarding the partial edge as a local straight line along the tangent direction.
+We discuss the solution to the traveling edge state described by massive Dirac equation with a unidirectional edge in Section \ref{sec3}.
+In Section \ref{sec4} and \ref{sec5}, two typical models with general domain wall masses show that the longtime stable asymptotic solutions are heuristically solved by regarding the partial edge as a local straight line along the tangent direction.